dbpedia/dev.dbpedia.org/markdown/Download_DBpedia.md

 * For non-technical users the Databus pages serve as landing pages to show documentation and browser-clickable download links as well as create collections including a SPARQL query generator.
 TODO: create a non-technical page at [https://wiki.dbpedia.org/Datasets](https://wiki.dbpedia.org/Datasets)
 * The queries that are documented here can be used ...
   * with [YasGUI and Virtuoso SPARQL Editor](http://dev.dbpedia.org/Download_Data)
-  * with the [Databus-Client](http://dev.dbpedia.org/Databus_Client) including recompression and transofrmation on download.
+  * with the [Databus-Client](http://dev.dbpedia.org/Databus_Client) including recompression and transformation on download.
   * to [setup your own SPARQL Database with Docker](http://dev.dbpedia.org/Setup_DBpedia_SPARQL_Database)

 ## Overview